-Since both grant research and writing takes a considerable amount of time, begin collecting a few emergency funds that you may pre-qualify for amd could write for if emergency funds were needed.
+Since both grant research and writing take a considerable amount of time, begin collecting a few emergency funds that you may pre-qualify for and could write for if emergency funds were needed.
 Each grant proposal has different eligibility requirements some are for catastrophic incidents like fire, flood, medical illness.
-Some are media specific and assist artists, performers and writers.
+Some are media-specific and assist artists, performers, and writers.
 While we cannot predict what emergency will occur, we can easily weed out possible grants if we already don’t fit the media requirements.
 Some grants require you to be at a certain stage of your career as well.
-Weed out resources that won’t be beneficial to you and keep a running list of possible resources in your worst case scenario.
+Weed out resources that won’t be beneficial to you and keep a running list of possible resources in your worst-case scenario.

-CERF has something called the Studio Protector which is a poster that you can hang in your studio that helps you plan and react to emergencies in the moment.
-It can guide you through preparing emergency kits, supplies and more.
-Its great because it prompts you to think about how you would leave your space in case of an emergency and plan an effective exit strategy.
+CERF has something called the Studio Protector which is a poster that you can hang in your studio that helps you plan and react to emergencies at the moment.
+It can guide you through preparing emergency kits, supplies, and more.
+It’s great because it prompts you to think about how you would leave your space in case of an emergency and plan an effective exit strategy.

 Another important aspect of insurance is having an inventory of your materials.
 Take inventory of your artwork, tools, and other items in your studio.
 Make lists and take photos and store these in a secondary location (anywhere but your studio).
 When the worst happens, you have records of what you had in your space and proof of your assets.

 Identify your risks.
 Overloading your outlets, burning candles, storing reactive or hazardous materials, and not having proper ventilation can increase your chances of an accident or emergency happening in your space.
 Walk your space and do a safety walk-through and identify ways you can prevent emergencies from happening.
 If something is questionable as far as safety goes, it’s probably not a good idea.